-In Vitro Studies Where Drug Interaction Potential Was Not Further Evaluated Clinically The potential for sapropterin to induce or inhibit cytochrome P450 enzymes was evaluated in in vitro studies which showed sanronterin did not inhibit CYP 1A2, 2B6, 2C8, 2C9, 2C19, 2D6, or 3A4/5, nor induce CYP breast cancer resistance protein (BCRP) but the potential for a clinically significant increase in systemic exposure of BCRP substrates by sapropterin dihydrochloride appears to be low 13 NONCLINICAL TOXICOLOGY conducted in CD-1 mice.
-In the 104-week oral carcinogenicity study in rats, sapropterin dihydrochlo doses of 25, 80, and 250 mg/kg per day (0.2, 0.7, and 2 times the maximum recommended human dose of 20 mg/kg per day, respectively, based on body surface area) were used.
-In the 78-week oral carcinogenicity study in mice, sapropterin dihydrochloride doses of 25, 80, and 250 mg/kg per day (0.1, 0.3, and 2 times the recommended human dose, respectively, based on body surface area) were used.
-In the 2-year rate carringenicity study, there was a statistically significant increase in the incidence of benign adreas pheochromocytoma in male rats treated with the 250 mg/kg per day (about 2 times the maximum recommended human dose, based on body surface area) dose, as compared to vehicle treated rats.
-The no evidence of a carcinogenic effect, but the study was not ideal due to Sapropterin dihydrochloride was genotoxic in the $\it in vitro$ Ames test at concentrations of 625 mcg (TA98)
+A 2-year carcinogenicity study was conducted in F-344 rats, and a 78-week carcinogenicity study was conducted in CD-1 mice.
+In the 104-week oral carcinogenicity study in rats, sapropterin dihydrochloride doses of 25, 80, and 250 mg/kg per day (0.2, 0.7, and 2 times the maximum recommended human dose of 20 mg/kg per day, respectively, based on body surface area) were used.
+In the 78-week oral carcinomenicity study in mice, sapropterin dihydrochloride doses of 25, 80, and 250 mg/kg per day (0.1, 0.3, and 2 times the recommended human dose, respectively, based on body surface area) were used.
+In the 2-year rate carcinogenicity study, there was a statistically significant increase in the incidence of benign adrenal pheochromocytoma in male rats treated with the 250 mg/kg per day (about 2 times the maximum recommended human dose, based on body surface area) dose, as compared to vehicle treated rats.
+The use carcinogenicity study showed no evidence of a carcinogenic effect, but the study was not ideal due to Sapropterin dihydrochloride was genotoxic in the in vitro Ames test at concentrations of 625 mcg (TA98)

-$\textit{In vitro} \, \text{sapropterin did not inhibit OAT1, OAT3, OCT2, MATE1, and MATE2-K} \, transporters. \, The \, potential \, for \, and \, and \, an expectation of the potential for \, an expectation of the potential for a potentia$ sapropterin to inhibit OATP1B1 and OATP1B3 has not been adequately studied.
-In vitro, sapropterin inhibits and 5000 mcg (TA100) per plate, without metabolic activation.
+and 5000 mcg (TA100) per plate, without metabolic activation.
 However, no genotoxicity was observed in the in vitro Ames test with metabolic activation.
-Sapropterin dihydrochloride was genotoxic in the in vitro chromosomal aberration assay in Chinese hamster lung cells at concentrations of 0.25 and 0.5 mM Sapropterin dihydrochloride was not mutagenic in the in vivo micronucleus assay in mice at doses up to 2000 mg/kg per day (about 8 times the maximum recommended human dose of 20 mg/kg per day, based on boo surface area).
+Sapropterin dihydrochloride was gene chromosomal aberration assay in Chinese hamster lung cells at concentrations of 0.25 and 0.5 mM.
+Sapropterin dihydrochloride was not mutagenic in the in vivo micronucleus assay in mice at doses up to 2000 mg/kg per day (about 8 times the maximum recommended human dose of 20 mg/kg per day, based on body surface area).
 Sapropterin dihydrochloride, at oral doses up to 400 mg/kg per day (about 3 times the nded human dose, based on body surface area) was found to have no effect on fertility and reproductive function of male and female rats.